Some days make it abundantly clear that I can’t do it all, leaving me on my knees praying to God for help.

 Nope.
 Absolutely not.

-God offers forgiveness for my lack of preparation, and for my sharp words at the kids.
-He forgives me for messing up the work He gave me to do and for trying to do it in my own, limited strength.
-I don’t deserve His kindness – its grace.
+God offers forgiveness for our lack of preparation, and for our sharp words at the kids.
+He forgives us for messing up the work He gave us to do and for trying to do it in our own, limited strength.
+We don’t deserve His kindness – its grace.
 A gift undeserved.
-We can approach His throne, clothed in Jesus’ righteousness, with the confidence He won’t turn us away.
+It’s because of grace that we can approach His throne, clothed in Jesus’ righteousness, with the confidence He won’t turn us away.

 5. I can do it all through Him.